yyong-brs/LeDaDa-CloudNative-Camp/k8s-ha-cluster-practice/ch2/README.md

   [kubelet-start] Starting the kubelet [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests"
   [kubelet-check] Waiting for a healthy kubelet at http://127.0.0.1:10248/healthz.
-This can take up to 4m0s [kubelet-check] The kubelet is healthy after 1.003468522s [api-check] Waiting for a healthy API server.
-This can take up to 4m0s [api-check] The API server is healthy after 12.126753636s [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config" in namespace kube-system with the configuration for the kubelets in the cluster
+This can take up to 4m0s [kubelet-check] The kubelet is healthy after 505.620541ms [api-check] Waiting for a healthy API server.
+This can take up to 4m0s [api-check] The API server is healthy after 9.50204379s [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config" in namespace kube-system with the configuration for the kubelets in the cluster
+  [upload-certs] Storing the certificates in Secret "kubeadm-certs" in the "kube-system" Namespace [upload-certs] Using certificate key:
+  38e97e7c5860dda6b9c27093e9c1f96caf3f61cc9e93ca0faa517a49d592b096
-  [upload-certs] Skipping phase.
-Please see --upload-certs [mark-control-plane] Marking the node master1 as control-plane by adding the labels: [node-role.kubernetes.io/control-plane node.kubernetes.io/exclude-from-external-load-balancers]
+  [mark-control-plane] Marking the node master1 as control-plane by adding the labels: [node-role.kubernetes.io/control-plane node.kubernetes.io/exclude-from-external-load-balancers]
   [mark-control-plane] Marking the node master1 as control-plane by adding the taints [node-role.kubernetes.io/control-plane:NoSchedule]
   [bootstrap-token] Using token: abcdef.0123456789abcdef